 “Quit your job.”

 Unless you’ve just won the lottery, this is a terrible idea.
-Sure, it’s never too late to start over, but it might be too late to get a comparable salary with health and dental, matching 401k, and a generous PTO policy.
+Sure, it’s never too late to start over—but it might be too late to get a comparable salary with health and dental, matching 401k, and a generous PTO policy.

 “Let’s go out!”
 (On a Wednesday.)

 The heady days when you could stay out late drinking on a Wednesday are unfortunately behind you.
-Or maybe fortunately, it depends how you look at it.
-If you find yourself regularly hitting the sauce mid-week, Here’s What Your Boozing Habits Say About Your Health.
+Or maybe fortunately!
+It depends how you look at it.
+And if you find yourself regularly hitting the sauce mid-week, Here’s What Your Drinking Habits Say About Your Health.

 “It’s no big deal to live beyond your means.”

 Are you familiar with the phrase “makin’ it rain”?
 It’s basically throwing around cash like there’s no tomorrow.
 Sorry to be the bearer of bad news, but there is a tomorrow, and if you keep spending like that it’s going to be a very, very poor tomorrow.

 “Don’t do anything that scares you.”

 Former President George H.W.
 Bush celebrated his 90th birthday by skydiving.
 That, friends, is how you grow old like a true stud.
 You don’t shy away from the things that terrify you, you go directly towards them.
 So strap on that parachute, get in the plane, and get ready for the time of your life.

 If you quit your job right now, your company could have you replaced within the week.
 But for your family, you’re not just another warm body that gets a salary.
 Devote more time in your life to the only job that really matters.